Tortures of the

 swaying walk.

-Today it was six black vultures sitting heavily in the upper branches
+Today it was six black vultures who caught my eye, sitting heavily in the upper branches

 of an old, dead Walnut, one more circling above: an animal was dying